-Bob Chenoweth, a curator, contacted us to see if he might acquire a Jackson Sundown Western shirt for some upcoming exhibits in Idaho.
+Bob Chenoweth, a museum curator, contacted us to see if he might acquire a Jackson Sundown Western shirt for some upcoming exhibits in Idaho.
 He also mentioned a tipi that had belonged to Mr. Sundown that he was hoping to include, as well.

 He replied as follows: